-3 One way to find some answers
+3. One way to find some answers

 The standard methodology for approaching representational problems is the intuitive one.
 If you were asked to determine what states or processes played a representational role in a given system (i.e., to solve the Problem of Representations (Cummins 1989)) a natural approach would be to present the system with various things it would have to represent and to look for the processes and states that are activated by the presentation of those stimuli.
 This is precisely the current methodology in neuroscience, and one endorsed by many philosophers.
-Let me consider this approach in these two disciplines in turn.